" "

 Long-Term Cost-Effectiveness and ROI

 Electric fencing is an investment that keeps paying off and has minimal, predictable ongoing costs.
 Routine maintenance involves simple vegetation management and periodic system checks.
-With a security provider who offers security-as-a-service, you have no upfront costs and pay only a manageable monthly fee to enjoy regular maintenance.
+With a security provider who offers security-as-a-service, you have no upfront costs and pay only a manageable monthly fee.
 No salaries, benefits, or overtime expenses accumulate month over month.

 With an electric fence, you experience return on your investment across multiple channels, including: